I made this comment a while back and figured it was worth repeating here:

 You can’t bullshit listening comprehension.

-Expose yourself daily to target language dialogue (take some time to shut up and listen!) and your comprehension level will gradually improve.
+Expose yourself daily to target language dialogue (take some time to shut up and listen!) whether it’s a product with quality, natural audio or a human being (even better) and your comprehension level will gradually improve.

 Make sure to read this post if you haven’t already: How To Improve Your Foreign Language Comprehension.